jamesqquick/jamesqquick-site/src/content/blog/make-deep-clones-in-javascript-with-structuredclone.md

 ## Conclusion

 In summary, deep cloning of objects is crucial when working with JavaScript objects.
-While there have been various methods to make deep clones of objects, the new 'Structured Clone' function in JavaScript makes it easier to do so with minimal dependencies on third-party libraries.
+While there have been various methods to make deep clones of objects, the new 'structuredClone' function in JavaScript makes it easier to do so with minimal dependencies on third-party libraries.
 Give it a try in your next project and see how it can simplify your code.